dweymouth/fyne-tooltip/README.md

 **fyne-tooltip** is an add-on package for Fyne adding tooltip support.
 It provides a tool tip rendering system, along with drop-in tooltip-enabled extensions of several of the Fyne builtin widgets, as well as an easy means to extend existing widgets to add tool tip support, or creating new tooltip-enabled custom widgets.
 It aims to be easy and low-friction to integrate into your existing Fyne projects, as well as easy to remove and switch back to Fyne core if and when tooltips are supported natively.

-Tool tip widgets implement `desktop.Mousable` to show the tool tips after a short delay on MouseIn, and hide them on MouseOut.
+Tool tip widgets implement `desktop.Hoverable` to show the tool tips after a short delay on MouseIn, and hide them on MouseOut.

 ### Enabling tool tips in a window